niqdev/devops/docs/other.md

 ## Vagrant

-Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+> **Vagrant** is a tool for building and managing virtual machine environments in a single workflow

 Documentation